Richard Dawkins: Teaching

-From 1967 to 1969 Dawkins was an assistant professor of zoology at the University of California, Berkeley.
+From 1967 to 1969, Dawkins was an assistant professor of zoology at the University of California, Berkeley.
 During this period, the students and faculty at UC Berkeley were largely opposed to the ongoing Vietnam War, and Dawkins became involved in the anti-war demonstrations and activities.
 He returned to the University of Oxford in 1970 as a lecturer.
-In 1990 he became a reader in zoology.
+In 1990, he became a reader in zoology.
 In 1995, he was appointed Simonyi Professor for the Public Understanding of Science at Oxford, a position that had been endowed by Charles Simonyi with the express intention that the holder "be expected to make important contributions to the public understanding of some scientific field", and that its first holder should be Richard Dawkins.
 He held that professorship from 1995 until 2008.

 Since 1970 he has been a fellow of New College, Oxford, and he is now an emeritus fellow.
 He has delivered many lectures, including the Henry Sidgwick Memorial Lecture (1989), the first Erasmus Darwin Memorial Lecture (1990), the Michael Faraday Lecture (1991), the T. H. Huxley Memorial Lecture (1992), the Irvine Memorial Lecture (1997), the Sheldon Doyle Lecture (1999), the Tinbergen Lecture (2004), and the Tanner Lectures (2003).
 In 1991 he gave the Royal Institution Christmas Lectures for Children on Growing Up in the Universe.
 He also has edited several journals and has acted as an editorial advisor to the Encarta Encyclopedia and the Encyclopedia of Evolution.
 He is listed as a senior editor and a columnist of the Council for Secular Humanism's Free Inquiry magazine and has been a member of the editorial board of Skeptic magazine since its foundation.

 Dawkins has sat on judging panels for awards such as the Royal Society's Faraday Award and the British Academy Television Awards, and has been president of the Biological Sciences section of the British Association for the Advancement of Science.
 In 2004, Balliol College, Oxford, instituted the Dawkins Prize, awarded for "outstanding research into the ecology and behaviour of animals whose welfare and survival may be endangered by human activities".
 In September 2008 he retired from his professorship, announcing plans to "write a book aimed at youngsters in which he will warn them against believing in 'anti-scientific' fairytales".
-In 2011 Dawkins joined the professoriate of the New College of the Humanities, a private university in London established by the philosopher A. C. Grayling, which opened in September 2012.
+In 2011 Dawkins joined the professoriate of the New College of the Humanities, a private university in London established by A. C. Grayling, which opened in September 2012.

 Dawkins announced his final speaking tour would take place in the autumn of 2024.